 Getting a permit is the most difficult part of planning your overnight backpacking trip through the Zion Narrows.
 There are only 12 campsites in the Narrows, meaning only 12 backcountry permits are issued for each day.
 To make a reservation, visit Zion’s online Wilderness Reservation System.

-This means that Sites 2, 4, 6, 8, 10, and 11 are held for first-come first-served walk up permits.
-Walk-up permits are issued starting the day before starting at 7am when the permit office opens at the Zion Canyon Visitors Center.
-Plan on being the first in line the day before your desired backpacking trip, and you might just get lucky.
+This means that Sites 2, 4, 6, 8, 10, and 11 are held for first-come-first-serve walk-up permits.
+Walk-up permits are issued starting the day before when the permit office opens at the Zion Canyon Visitors Center (check opening hours depending on the season).
+Plan on being the first in line the day before your desired backpacking trip and you might just get lucky.
 Just remember if you are successful in getting a walk-up permit, make sure to call the shuttle companies immediately to reserve a shuttle to Chamberlain Ranch (information below).

 In terms of choosing a campsite, you really can’t go wrong.
 All of them are isolated, riverside sites with beautiful views of the canyon.
-The location of each campsite is indicated on the map above in the Route section of this post.
+The location of each campsite is indicated on the map below.
 From my quick observations during our trip, I determined my favorite sites to be:

-- Campsite #1 – Near confluence with big creek.
+- Campsite #1 – Near the confluence of a big creek.
 Really nice views.
-Downside is that it leaves a lot of mileage for day 2.
+A downside is that it leaves a lot of mileage for day 2.